utopia-foss/dantro/doc/plotting/auto_detection.rst

 * ``creator_type``: The type of the plot creator to use (or a parent type)
 * ``creator_name``: The name of the plot creator *as registered* in the manager's :py:const:`~dantro.plot_mngr.PlotManager.CREATORS` dict

-To conveniently add these attributes to the plot function, the :py:func:`~dantro.plot.creators.ext.is_plot_func` decorator can be used:
+To conveniently add these attributes to the plot function, the :py:func:`~dantro.plot.utils.is_plot_func.is_plot_func` decorator can be used:

 .. code-block:: python